nathanph/ms-thesis/4-literature/1-elections/1-american-elections/2-voting.md

 34. Wisconsin
 35. Wyoming

+3 states are remote/early voting exclusively (by mail):

+1. Colorado
+2. Oregon
+3. Washington

 Remote Voting
 -------------
 **Remote voting**, in contrast to early voting, is any form of voting where ballots are not marked and cast at an official polling place.
 Remote voting is also known as **absentee voting**.
-The medium through which an absentee ballot is required to be transmitted to election officials depends on the state.
+The medium through which a marked absentee ballot is returned to election officials depends on the state.

+### Arguments
 Remote voting offers flexibility above and beyond early voting.
 Remote voting allows voters to vote from the comfort of their own homes, overseas, and even from space.
 However, there are risks associated with remote voting: voter intimidation, vote buying, vote manipulation, etc.

-### Arguments
+> Growing use of absentee voting has turned this area of voting into the most
+> likely opportunity for election fraud now encountered by law enforcement
+> officials.
+These cases are especially difficult to prosecute, since the misuse
+> of a voter’s ballot or the pressure on voters occurs away from the polling
+> place or any other outside scrutiny.
+These opportunities for abuse should be
+> contained, not enlarged.

 ### State Breakdown
 27 states and the District of Columbia permit any qualified voter to vote